10 Best YouTube Channels for Learning Intermediate Spanish

 If you’re ready for a listening challenge that will familiarize you with Spanish dialects from all over Latin America, tune into Why Not Spanish.

-While the creator of the show, María, speaks with a Columbian accent, she interviews people from all over Latin America in her Interviews for Intermediate Spanish Students.
+While the creator of the show, María, speaks with a Colombian accent, she interviews people from all over Latin America in her Interviews for Intermediate Spanish Students.
 You’ll find these authentic conversations faster, more natural, and more challenging than those at Spanish Playground or Hola Spanish.

 If you’re looking for ways to push yourself toward these more challenging listening activities, use closed captioning in Spanish to help you visualize the words.
 You can also adjust the playback speed to a slower cadence, listen several times, or try a combination of these approaches.